Calgary Economic Region Workforce Insights

 Employment Rate: Regional vs Local Patterns

-Employment rates show a moderate correlation (0.31) between regional and local levels.
-This shows moderate similarity in workforce engagement, suggesting that there are some shared labor market influences.
+Employment rates show a weak correlation (0.26) between regional and local levels.
+This suggests distinct local employment rate patterns, suggesting that local labor market conditions operate independently.

 Loading...